Priyy08/TalentScout/README.md

 Set Up Environment Variables:Create a .env file in the project root with your Groq API key:
 GROQ_API_KEY=your_groq_api_key_here
+FIREBASE_SERVICE_ACCOUNT={FIREBASE JSON DATA}

+Note: To set the key "FIREBASE_SERVICE_ACCOUNT" you have to first create an project in google's firebase then setup an db and download the credentials which contains all of the neccesary json data to connect to the cloud db from cloud/local deployed streamlit app for more detail you can refer to google firebase setup documentation

 Run the App:
 streamlit run app.py